-ACTIVITY QUARTERS 2009 2010 2011 3rd 4th 1 st 2nd 3rd 4th 1st 2nd 3rd 4 th 1.1.
-Second Survey on Voluntary Registration and Deposit Systems X X X X 1.2.
-Survey of Private Copyright Documentation Systems and Practices X X X X X X 1.3.
-Scoping Study on Copyright and Related Rights and the Public Domain X X X 1.4.
-A Conference on Copyright Documentation and Infrastructure X X X 2.
-Study on Misappropriation of Distinctive Signs X X X X X X 3.1 Study on Patents and the Public Domain X X X X X 3.2.
-Feasibility study on creation of a national patent register database and linkage to PATENTSCOPE® X X X X 4.1 Study on the public domain and TK and TCEs X X 4.2.
-Survey of the existing national TK and TCEs Databases X X X X REVIEW SCHEDULE X
+ACTIVITY QUARTERS 2009 2010 2011 3rd 4th 1^{st} 2nd 3rd 4th 1st 2nd 3rd 4^{th} 1.1.
+Second Survey on Voluntary Registration and Deposit Systems Х X Х X 1.2.
+Survey of Private Copyright Documentation Systems and Practices X X Х X X Х 1.3.
+Scoping Study on Copyright and Related Rights and the Public Domain Х X Х 1.4.
+A Conference on Copyright Documentation and Infrastructure Х Х Х 2.
+Study on Misappropriation of Distinctive Signs [subject to approval by the CDIP at its fifth session] X X X X X Х 3.1 Study on Patents and the Public Domain X X X X X 3.2.
+Feasibility study on creation of a national patent register database and linkage to PATENTSCOPE® X X Х Х REVIEW SCHEDULE Х

-\ Activities foreseen for 2009 are of a preparatory nature requiring no financial resources.
+Activities foreseen for 2009 are of a preparatory nature requiring no financial resources.